elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 }
 ```

-And an example of how the above document would be updated to populate `process.parent.id` instead:
+Now how the above document would be updated for `process.parent.id` instead:

 ```json
 {